sordina/Deadpan-DDP/README.md

 * Random number generation as-per the spec
 * Make a newtype for IDs
 * Roll my own UUID instead of using that outdated package
+* Potentially use Isos for EJsonValue <-> Value conversions
+* Adopt a more layered aproach for internal organisation with an 'apps' layer before Deadpan.hs